-Join J. Scott Giaquinta for an in-depth discussion in this video Cueing and playing music, part of DJing with Ableton Live.
+Join J. Scott Giaquinta for an in-depth discussion in this video Cueing and playing music, part of Ableton Live: DJing.

 - We're finally at the part in the course…where we're going to start playing music.…Now, assuming that you've warp markered…and keyed all of your tracks correctly,…this should be fun.…If not, you might be scratching your head…trying to figure out why things sound garbled.…It's okay.…This stuff takes practice.…Try not to get frustrated.…Before we start though, we need to do…a little bit more MIDI mapping.…Remember the two channels we created…called CH1 and CH2 here on the left?…Well, now we're going to map some of the slots in them…so that when we drag tracks into those slots…we can trigger them with our MIDI controller.…So let's press the MIDI button here…on the top right-hand corner.…